bhargav-challa/Work-Projects/README.md

 **Handling Class Imbalance**

-        Fraudulent signups are often rare.
-The scale_pos_weight parameter in XGBoost is set to balance the classes by computing the ratio of non-fraud to fraud cases in the training set.
+        Fraudulent signups are rare.
+So, the _scale_pos_weight_ parameter in XGBoost is set to balance the classes by computing the ratio of non-fraud to fraud cases in the training data set.

 **Model Training**: